 Preparing to become Bar/Bat/B Mitzvah takes a lot of time and commitment.
-Plan to study for at least fifteen minutes per day, six times each week.
+Plan to study for at least fifteen-twenty minutes per day, six times each week.

-Students should begin tutoring between seven to nine months before they are scheduled to become Bar/Bat/B mitzvah.
+Students should begin tutoring between seven to nine months before they are scheduled to become Bar/Bat/B mitzvah, minus summer months if applicable.
 Our experience has demonstrated that the summer months (especially when students are at sleep-away camp, even when Bar/Bat/B Mitzvah tutoring is available) are often less effective learning periods.
 Students scheduled to become Bar/Bat/B Mitzvah in the autumn should begin working with a tutor in the preceding winter months.